Posted by MIT Sloan Executive Education - 5 months and 23 days ago

 Douglas Ready knows a lot about leadership.
 The MIT Sloan Senior Lecturer is considered one of the world’s leading authorities on strategic talent management and executive development and has been named multiple times to Thinkers50, the premier ranking of the world’s top thought leaders.
 Ready, who is also Founder and CEO of the International Consortium for Executive Development Research, is a prolific writer on enterprise leadership and implementing strategic and cultural change; his articles have set the agenda for talent, leadership, and strategic change over the last two decades.
 And he is an active advisor to CEOs and top executive teams around the world.

-Posted by MIT Sloan Executive Education - 9 months and 16 days ago
+Posted by MIT Sloan Executive Education - 1 year and 2 months and 23 days ago

 In the past decade, analytics have taken significant guesswork out of decision making and scenario planning in fields like sports and finance, replacing gut feeling with big data.
 In the years since Tom Davenport's bestselling Competing on Analytics: The New Science of Winning, organizations have used data and analytics to identify their most profitable customers, accelerate product innovation, optimize supply chains and pricing, and leverage the true drivers of financial performance.